 Sea Sense works with a range of stakeholders to conserve whale sharks and promote sustainable fishing and tourism activities in whale shark habitat.

 You can support our community-based marine conservation programmes by donating online here.
-100% of your donation will reach Sea Sense.
+Just select 'sea turtle' from the drop down list and 100% of your donation will reach Sea Sense.

 Our work is having a positive impact on marine wildlife in Tanzania and helping to restore critical marine habitats such as coral reefs, mangrove forests and seagrass meadows, which are home to a wealth of marine biodiversity.
 Coastal fishing communities are at the forefront of this work.
 Change happens at grassroots!